KhiopsML/khiops-doc/docs/tutorials/kdic_intro.md

-## Benefits of using Khiops dictionary
+## Benefits of Using Khiops Dictionaries

 Using the Khiops Core API, particularly through the manipulation of Khiops dictionaries, significantly accelerates the deployment of machine learning models into production.
 By enabling users to easily describe their data and incorporate business knowledge during the data preparation step, dictionaries streamline workflows and enhance efficiency.
 Moreover, they serve as a comprehensive record of all manual and automated processing steps required for model training, and are executed seamlessly by Khiops during inference.

 The main user benefits include:

 - **Meaningful data description**: In its simplest form (a single training data table), the dictionary describes the variables, with their names and types.
-For more complex data spread across multiple tables, the dictionary also encodes relationships by linking tables, treating a secondary table as a “variable” of the table to which it is linked.
+For more complex data spread across multiple tables, the dictionary also encodes relationships by linking tables, treating a secondary table as a "variable" of the table it is linked to.
 This approach allows users to easily define and structure data into a comprehensible relational schema, even for advanced setups such as snowflake schemas (see examples in the [multi-table learning page][kdic_multi_table]).

 [kdic_multi_table]: kdic_multi_table.md

 - **Meaningful data preparation**: The user simply expresses their business knowledge by selecting the relevant information for the problem at hand and enriching data with relevant user-defined variables.
-These enrichment rules are similar to SQL expressions, allowing users to define new variables with intuitive logic (e.g. using the mathematic rules described [here][math-rules]).
+These enrichment rules are similar to SQL expressions, allowing users to define new variables with intuitive logic (e.g. using the mathematical rules described [here][math-rules]).

  [math-rules]: ../api-docs/kdic/math-rules.md

-During training, the dictionary provided by the user is automatically enriched to implement the entire data transformation flow of the Auto-ML pipeline, from mapping available data sources to predicting the target variable.
+During training, the dictionary provided by the user is automatically enriched to implement the entire data transformation flow of the machine learning pipeline, from mapping available data sources to predicting the target variable.
 For instance, during the automated feature engineering phase, new aggregates are generated and added to the dictionary as variables (the predefined functions used to create these aggregates are listed [here][auto_feature_engineering]).

 [auto_feature_engineering]: ../learn/autofeature_engineering.md#model-parameters